October 8, 2025 (3mo ago) — last updated January 26, 2026 (3d ago)

 A Practical Tool for Daily Insight

-The Life Purpose App provides daily insights based on Millman’s framework.
+The Life Purpose App provides daily prompts based on Millman’s framework.
 It can help you identify strengths, anticipate challenges, and improve relationships by understanding how your path interacts with others.

 Combine app insights with a personal development plan to turn insight into action.